RogerKratz/mbcache/README.md

 MbCache, or Method based Cache, is a [memoization](http://en.wikipedia.org/wiki/Memoization) library for .net.
-It is used to define certain methods to be cached in a centralized way, independed on the underlying caching framework.
+It is used to define certain methods to be cached in a centralized way, independent on the underlying caching framework.

 How often have you written c# similar to this?
 ```